 Marist College, B.S. in Business with a concentration in Finance, Minor in Political Science, 1988

-This 4-week group provides support and skills to individuals struggling with immense grief following the loss of a loved one.
+This group provides support and skills to those who are experiencing grief following the loss of a brother or sister.

 This supportive group offers a space to explore and cope with the grief that is unique to young widows with the loss of a husband or wife.